jshaw22/meteor-bingo/README.md

 Once installed, clone this repo.
 CD into the repo and type `meteor` to start the server.
 Tip: To clear the Meteor DB, type `meteor reset` for a clean re-boot.

-Another dev tip: Download React and Redux tools.
+Another dev tip: Download React and Redux dev tools.
 It will make debugging loads easier!

 <h4>Robomongo</h4>